Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 # Media Search Archive

-Static site generator for [Satisfactory Clips Archive](https://archive.satisfactory.video/) - Serves as an archive for Clips for Coffee Stain Studio's Satisfactory-related livestreams & other videos.
+Static site generator for [Satisfactory Clips Archive](https://archive.satisfactory.video/) - Serves as an archive for Clips for Coffee Stain Studios' Satisfactory-related livestreams & other videos.

 # Changelog